In this simple recipe, fresh egg noodles, creamy beans, and lots of herbs and butter highlight the aromas and textures of foraged wild mushrooms.

 Bring a pot of salted water to boil.
 Set the pasta by the stove but don’t add it yet (it cooks quickly!).

-To clean the mushrooms, brush away any pine needles or dirt.
-(They should be pretty clean, but if they still feel gritty, rinse quickly under cool water and pat dry.)
+To clean the mushrooms, depending on the variety, either brush away any pine needles or grit, or if they have hollow centers, split them in half and quickly rinse to remove any grit inside.
 Tear or slice the mushrooms into 2- to 3-inch pieces.
 Slice the shallot.
-Coarsely chop 2 to 3 cloves of garlic.
+Coarsely chop 2 or 3 cloves of garlic.
 Rinse and drain the beans.

 Add the pasta to the boiling water and cook until tender, 1 minute or according to package instructions.
 Using tongs, transfer the pasta to the pan with the mushrooms, along with ¼ cup of the pasta water and most of the cheese.
-Continue to cook the pasta with the mushrooms on low heat while stirring.
-Toss until the sauce thickens and coats the pasta, about 1 minute.
-Season to taste for salt.
+Return the pan to low heat and toss until the sauce thickens and coats the pasta, 1 minute.
+Season with salt to taste.

-Heap the pasta on plates, drizzle with olive oil, and sprinkle with the remaining cheese.
-Grind with pepper and serve warm.
+Heap the pasta on plates, finish with a squeeze of lemon, and drizzle with olive oil.
+Sprinkle with the remaining cheese, grind with pepper, and serve warm.